 I’m hearing more and more these days about a new type of small business, called a “micro-business” (or micro-enterprise).
 These are usually characterized as owner-operated, with five employees or less, and less than $250,000 in sales.
-With the low cost of e-commence entry, and powerful Internet technologies, they require minimal capital to start, perhaps as little as $500.
+With the low cost of e-commerce entry and powerful Internet technologies, they require minimal capital to start, perhaps as little as $500.

 I see the potential for these to become big business in this entrepreneurial economy.
-According to the Voice of Microenterprise (AEO) website, if one in three micro-enterprises in the United States hired an additional employee, the US would soon be at full employment.
-These businesses are usually run out of the home, and range the gamut from consulting services to e-commerce.
+According to the Association for Enterprise Opportunity, if one in three micro-enterprises in the United States hired an additional employee, the US would soon be at full employment.
+These businesses are usually run out of the home and range the gamut from consulting services to e-commerce.

 Dal LaMagna, in his humorous recent book “Raising Eyebrows: A Failed Entrepreneur Finally Gets It Right,” leads with the foundational principle of micro-businesses, which is to start small.
 This allowed him to learn enough from all his early mistakes to hit it big with a global beauty tools company called Tweezerman.
 He offers several additional principles as follows: